 Do I need a lawyer to help me?

 If possible, yes.
 The information on TexasLawHelp is not a substitute for the legal advice and counsel of a lawyer.
 A lawyer is trained to protect your legal rights.
-The Texas Citizens Participation Act makes the other side pay for your lawyer if you win your Anti-SLAPP Motion to Dismiss, so there is no reason not to at least talk to a lawyer to see if you have a good case.
+The Texas Citizens Participation Act can make the other side pay for your lawyer if you win your Anti-SLAPP Motion to Dismiss, so at least talk to a lawyer to see if you have a good case.

 If you need help finding a lawyer, you can: